pmq20/node-packer/node/doc/api/async_hooks.md

 TTYWRAP(6) -> Timeout(4) -> TIMERWRAP(5) -> TickObject(3) -> root(1)
 ```

-The `TCPWRAP` isn't part of this graph; even though it was the reason for
+The `TCPWRAP` is not part of this graph, even though it was the reason for
 `console.log()` being called.
 This is because binding to a port without a
-hostname is actually synchronous, but to maintain a completely asynchronous API
+hostname is a *synchronous* operation, but to maintain a completely asynchronous
-the user's callback is placed in a `process.nextTick()`.
+API the user's callback is placed in a `process.nextTick()`.

 The graph only shows *when* a resource was created, not *why*, so to track
 the *why* use `triggerAsyncId`.